 Epic's three-week dry dock overhaul in fall 2015 added new entertainment venue, The Cavern Club, based on the Liverpool nightclub where The Beatles first found success and the addition of the new Broadway show "Priscilla Queen of the Desert" along with "Burn the Floor," which did well on the Norwegian Breakaway and Getaway.
 Restaurant La Cucina also received a complete makeover while the ship's Haven courtyard, lounge and restaurant, family areas Entourage, Splash Academy and Aqua Park received upgrades.

 Epic's arrival is an upgrade from Norwegian Spirit, which sailed seasonally out of the port from 2015-2016.
-Spirit's presence came after 3 1/2 years without any Norwegian Cruise Line ship, though, but Epic is slated to provide service through spring 2018.
+Spirit's presence came after 3 1/2 years without any NCL ship, though, but Epic is slated to provide service through spring 2018.
 Its eastern Caribbean itinerary will stop in Tortola, British Virgin Islands; St. Thomas, US Virgin Islands; and Great Stirrup Cay, Bahamas.
 The western Caribbean itinerary has stops in Cozumel, Mexico; George Town, Grand Cayman; Ocho Rios, Jamaica; and Great Stirrup Cay, Bahamas.
-Several three- and four-night Bahamas cruises will visit Nassau and Great Stirrup Cay.
+Several 3- and 4-night Bahamas cruises will visit Nassau and Great Stirrup Cay.